-This regional plume associated with this site threatens numerous public water supply wells.
-The contaminants of concern include perchlorate and VOCs, primarily TCE.
-Boeing currently operates two pump-and-treat systems at about 3,000 gpm.
+The regional plume associated with this site threatens numerous public water supply wells.
+The contaminants of concern include perchlorate and VOCs, primarily trichloroethene (TCE).
+Boeing currently maintains two pump-and-treat systems operating at about 3,000 gpm.

 Strategy-level services include project planning, cost forecasting, and cost management.
 We also serve as the technical liaison to large stakeholder group and manage or conduct a range of analyses to ensure remedy effectiveness and regulatory compliance.

-- Managed well drilling and design, data analysis, and reporting
+- Managed remedial investigation, well drilling and design, data analysis, and reporting

 - Completed a site-wide feasibility study (FS) and remedial action plan (RAP) for the lead regulatory agencies (Department of Toxic Substances Control and Regional Water Quality Control Board)

 - Completed interim RAPs for individual operable units

 - Conducted remedial investigations to characterize hydrogeologic conditions and the distribution of contaminants at the site